jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 Sally lives in a very rainy area.
 She's trying to find the day most likely to be sunny.
 She looks at two sources of information to find a day likely to be sunny.

-Weather prediction takes in an object containing two sources of weather info.
-If both sources contain Weather info predicting the same day to be 'sunny', return the day.
+Weather prediction takes in an object containing two sources of weather info `sources`.
+If both sources contain weather info predicting the same day to be 'sunny', return the day.
 If no days match, return 'replan'

-Hints:
+Notes:
-- at most, one sunny day will match
+- At most, one sunny day will match
-- it is possible no days will match
+- It is possible no days will match
-- both sources will always have the same length
+- Both sources will always have the same length
-- sources will always have the same days
+- Sources will always have the same days
-- the given object will always have properties 'source1' and 'source2'
+- The given object will always have properties 'source1' and 'source2'

 ```js
 const sources = {